 I spoke to Sustainable Stylist Andreana Bakert Miceli.
-In the interview below she tells me what her clients are looking for and how we can shop and live in a more sustainable way that is conducive to the longevity of the planet?
+How we can live in a more sustainable way that is conducive to the longevity of the planet?
 Read on to find out.

 What sets you apart from other stylists?

-One of the most important principles I learned while pursuing a degree in Entrepreneurship and Design was that to create a successful small business one must find a niche market and develop a concept that is not already overly saturated.
+One of the most important principles I learned while pursuing a degree in Entrepreneurship and Design was that to create a successful small business one must find a niche market.
+To develop a concept that is not already overly saturated.

 When I decided to become a hired stylist, I knew that the existing focus was for couture, luxury lifestyle, corporate hires within Saks or Nordstrom, and special event styling.

-It was my instinct from the start to connect with the everyday man and woman, and it is my intention to expand access to what has previously been known as a fairly exclusive service.
+It was my instinct from the start to connect with the everyday man and woman.
+My intention is to expand access to what has previously been known as a fairly exclusive service.

 I have always wanted my presence in the industry to emphasise that fashion is not only for the wealthy, socialites, models, or men and women of a certain physique.